mondo-mob/spring-boot-gae/README.md

       storage:
         bucket: my-bucket
 ```

-See [Google Cloud Datastore Backup](README-DATASTORE-BACKUP.md) documentation for more info.

 ## Background
 This library has evolved from a custom framework developed by [3wks](https://3wks.com.au/) and used in over 200 Google App Engine standard projects.